 A maybe box is like a decluttering safety net.
 Allowing you to be more ruthless with your decluttering decisions, without fear of making a mistake or regretting getting rid of something holding you back.

 The idea of a maybe box is simple.
 Anything you’re unsure about getting rid of goes into a box.
-Put the box out of sight and put a reminder in your phone or calendar for sometime in the future.
+Put the box out of sight and put a reminder in your phone or calendar for some time in the future.
 Maybe 1, 3 or even 6 months from now.
 If you haven’t needed, wanted or even thought about the stuff in the maybe box when you get the reminder, let it go knowing you’ll be just fine without it.

 Use a donatable box for your maybe box (like a cardboard box) so you don’t even need to look through the box again before donating what’s inside.
-Which is a great way to avoid second-guessing getting rid of something or talking yourself into keeping something!
+This is a great way to avoid second-guessing getting rid of something or talking yourself into keeping something!

 The magic of the maybe box is that it allows you to try living without an item so you can see if you miss it or not.
 It allows you to experiment with living with less, without fear holding you back.